-Social network giant Instagram recently announced that they had grown to 500 million monthly active users.
-Out of these, 300 million users log onto the platform every day and are active Instagram followers.
+Social network giant Instagram has grown to 1 billion monthly active users.
+Out of these, 500 million users log onto the platform every day and are active Instagram followers.

 That puts the social network platform at the forefront of social media marketing…